Administrative Regulation on Uniform Complaint Procedure

 Compliance Officers

-The District designates the individuals identified below as the employee(s) responsible for coordinating the District's response to complaints and for complying with state and federal civil rights laws.
-The individuals also serve as the Compliance Officer specified in AR 5111.4, Nondiscrimination/Harassment as the responsible employee to handle complaints regarding sex discrimination.
-The individual shall receive and coordinate the investigation of complaints and shall ensure District compliance with law.
+The District designates the individuals, position(s), and/or units identified below as responsible for coordinating, and investigating complaints and for complying with state and federal civil rights laws.
+The individuals, positions, or units also serve as the Compliance Officer specified in AR 5145.3, Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination, harassment, intimidation, or bullying and in AR 5145.7 - Sex Discrimination and Sex-Based Harassment for handling complaints regarding sex discrimination and sex-based harassment.

 Executive Director of the Office of Equity and/or Title IX Coordinator